 This was a simple one to put together.
 Black sweatshirt, black pants, black stocking hat.
 We also painted his face black so it looked like a mask with the hat.
 We found some cheap ninja supplies (sword, stars, etc) for about $5 I believe it was.

 We had a close call last year with her first idea being “Hanna Montana”.
 Yuck.
 I’m alright with her being a fan, just not as a costume.
 Where’s the “wow” in that?
 We talked it over though, and she ended up being a punk rocker.
 Black skirt (yup, same one as for this year!), pink and black stripped tights (they didn’t make it after halloween, unfortunately), and adorable rocker looking shirt.
 The shirt was the most expensive and around $12, which is more than I usually spend on regular clothing.
 However, it WAS part of her costume, AND she still wears it even now.
 We spray painted her hair pink and put it up in lots of pony tails all over, then did black eye liner and black lipstick.
 If she would have been about 6 or 7 years older, I so would have approved of this style.
 She was ADORABLE.
 We loved the pink hair so much, we let her dye her hair pink often with the temporary dye!

 Boy – Garfield (pictured)

 This costume was so much fun to do, and SO cheap.
 We found a orange over sized shirt (on sale no less) that we sprayed the stripes on with black hair spray.
 The tail we made, and mask too with foam sheets, paint, and glue.
 Strap a pillow on and he was good to go!
-(See how we made the Garfield Costume here)
+(Read More on how we made this one)